joanafbrito/Marvel2/README.md

 - Balancing fun/life with project/work/study time 👩🏻‍💻 💅🏻 💆🏻‍ 🐈 🎸
-- Managing the media queries for responsive design
-- Very short time to build the app
+- Very, very short time to build the app + healthy challenges
-- Time managment
+- Use the api with limit access
+- I had the last 24 hour of the project without any access to the api and any URL or URI linked to the characters....
+- Gave me the understanding of why having a complete sample data file is so important (I had only a small one/ not complete)

 ## Future Designs/Extensions

+- The user will be able to click in the series and have a detailed page with the series info and if it a tv series a embeded youtube trailer video.
 - The user will be able to login/logout with username and password.
 - The user will be able to save their favorite characters within their account.
-- The user will be able to play a game in the app.